 - Broken pavement or blacktop

-In order to have a valid slip and fall claim, you must prove that the property owner was negligent.
-You must further prove that the person’s negligence is what led to your injury and your damages.
+In order to have a valid slip and fall claim, you must prove that the property owner’s negligence is what led to your injury and your damages.
 You can do this through the following:

 - Witness statements

 - Medical reports

 Your Fishers, Indiana, slip and fall attorney will use the appropriate evidence to build your case.

 What to Do Immediately After a Slip and Fall Accident